-

 Accomplishments that we're proud of

-- written notes,
+- generate notes,

 What we learned